hail-is/hail/infra/README.md

 You can now install Hail:

-- Create a VM on the internal network, 100GB, Ubuntu 20.04 TLS, allow full access to all Cloud APIs.
+- Create a VM on the internal network, standard-8, 100GB PD-SSD, Ubuntu 20.04 TLS, allow full access to all Cloud APIs, use the Terraform service account.
 10GB will run out of space.
 We assume the rest of the commands are run on the VM.

 - Standardize file permissions.
 This is for docker, which considers permissions for caching.
 Run `echo 'umask 022' > ~/.profile`.
 You